square/mortar/README.md

 when it is destroyed if they implement the [Scoped][scoped] interface.
 Scopes created at the Activity level or below can also manage instances of the [Bundler][bundler] interface, which give access to the host Activity's persistence Bundle.
-And that's the entire lifecyle that Mortar apps need to deal with:
+And that's the entire lifecycle that Mortar apps need to deal with:

   * `Bundler#onLoad(Bundle)`
   * `Bundler#onSave(Bundle)`